General Motors (GM) Financial Report

 GM Current Ratio:

-General Motors' current ratio ended 2015 at 1.09.
+General Motors’ current ratio ended 2015 at 1.09.
 The company was well-balanced in this position because it had slightly more current assets than current liabilities.
-Over the next several years, the organization's current ratio would fall to .88 and 2019.
+Over the next several years, the organization’s current ratio would fall to .88 in 2019.
 This indicates that the company continually increases its current liabilities compared to current assets.
 In doing this, the firm is continually increasing its risk for insolvency.
 In some industries, such as retail, having a current ratio below 1.0 is acceptable because of the continuous cash flow.
-In GM's case, having a current ratio below 1.0 for a sustained period of time is probably a risk that the organization should not be taken.
+In GM’s case, a current ratio below 1.0 for a sustained period is probably a risk the organization should not take.

 GM Total Asset Turnover:

 GM ended 2015 with a total asset turnover of .70.
-In the next five years, the company's total asset turnover would fall to .60.
+In the next five years, the company’s total asset turnover would fall to .60.
 This continued decline in total asset turnover shows that the firm is utilizing assets in the company.
 The main driver for this problem would be its fixed assets.
-In reviewing the fixed asset turnover, this ratio has also been continually declining.
+This ratio has also been continually declining in reviewing the fixed asset turnover.
 This means that the firm is not optimally using its plants and equipment.
-To improve the fixed asset turnover and total asset turnover, the company needs to decide which plant and equipment are underutilized and divest the property accordingly.
+To improve the fixed and total asset turnover, the company must decide which plant and equipment are underutilized and divest the property accordingly.

 GM Return on Assets: